1Hive/token-request-app/docs/techincal-guide.md

 ## Overview

 1Hive's Token Request app allows users to create a vote which requests an Organization's tokens in exchange for payment.
 For example a user may request minting 100 organization tokens in exchange for 100 DAI.
-The request would require a vote to to approve, if the vote is rejected the user would receive their payment back and if it is approved the payment would be deposited in the organization's vault.
+The request would require a vote to approve, if the vote is rejected the user would be able to withdraw the request and recieve their payment back and if it is approved, the payment would be deposited in the organization's vault and Organization's tokens minted.

-The Token Request App should be granted the `Create Votes` permission on an instance of the Aragon `Voting` app.
-When a user makes a request they should transfer the payment to the token request app which will hold them in escrow while the vote is created and executed.
-If the vote duration passes and the payment is still in the token request app, the user should be able to claim **their** tokens.
-If the vote passes then executing the vote should transfer the users tokens from the token request app to the organizations vault, and mint tokens from the token manager for the user.
+When a user makes a request they should transfer the payment to the Token Request app which will hold them in escrow while the vote is created and executed.
+If the vote duration passes and the payment is still in the Token Request app, the user should be able to claim **their** tokens.
+If the vote passes then executing the vote should transfer the user's payment from the token request app to the organization's vault, and mint tokens from the tokens app for the user.

 <br />

 ## Hard Coded Global Parameters

-We have these hard maximums to prevent griefing attacks.
-Since we iterate over arrays, there is risk that if these arrays reach a size that is too big to iterate over within the gas limit, however unlikely, the contract will become locked.
+We have this hard maximum to prevent OOG issues.
+Since we iterate over an array, there is risk that if it reachs a size that is too big to iterate over within the gas limit, however unlikely, the contract could become locked.

 - `MAX_ACCEPTED_DEPOSIT_TOKENS` is the maximum amount of tokens that can be added to the `_acceptedDepositTokens` array.
 This array defines which tokens are and are not accepted for token deposits by the DAO.
-- `MAX_ADDRESS_TOKEN_REQUEST_IDS` is the maximum amount of tokenRequestIds that a user's account can have open at a given time.
-This essentially means that it is the maximum number of token requests a user can have open at a given time.

 ```
 uint256 public constant MAX_ACCEPTED_DEPOSIT_TOKENS = 100;
-uint256 public constant MAX_ADDRESS_TOKEN_REQUEST_IDS = 100;
 ```

 <br />